derekstratman/FAT-S/README.md

 # FAT-S
 Feature Alignment Technique for thunderStorms (FAT-S)

 FAT-S is a Python program developed by Derek Stratman at OU/CIWRO and NOAA/OAR/NSSL to correct thunderstorm displacement errors in convection-allowing models using composite reflectivity.
-The code can modified for different systems and fields.
+The code can be modified for different systems and fields.
 More details about FAT-S can be found in the references below.

 References for FAT-S: